dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 } ORDER BY ?date
 ```

 takes a very long time with Fuseki.
-The query time would have been much less, if the
+The performance of this query can be improved
-statements with literal object values that are not dependent on any other query statement, such as
+by moving up the statements with literal objects that are not dependent on any other statement:

 ```
   ?gnd1 knora-api:valueAsString "(DE-588)118531379" .
   ?gnd2 knora-api:valueAsString "(DE-588)118696149" .
 ```

-were given at the top of the query followed by
+The rest of the query then reads:

 ```
   ?person1 beol:hasIAFIdentifier ?gnd1 .
   ?person2 beol:hasIAFIdentifier ?gnd2 .